MinnPost/object-sync-for-salesforce/docs/code/files/classes/salesforce_push.php.txt

 					}

 					$title = sprintf(
-						// translators: placeholders are: 1) what operation is happening, 2) the name of the Salesforce object, 3) the Salesforce Id value, 4) the name of the WordPress object type, 5) the WordPress id field name, 6) the WordPress object id value esc_html__( 'Notice: %1$s on Salesforce %2$s with Id of %3$s was stopped because there are other Salesforce records mapped to WordPress %4$s with %5$s of %6$s', 'object-sync-for-salesforce' ), esc_attr( $op ),
+						// translators: placeholders are: 1) the log status, 2) what operation is happening, 3) the name of the Salesforce object, 4) the Salesforce Id value, 5) the name of the WordPress object type, 6) the WordPress id field name, 7) the WordPress object id value esc_html__( '%1$s: %2$s on Salesforce %3$s with Id of %4$s was stopped because there are other Salesforce records mapped to WordPress %5$s with %6$s of %7$s', 'object-sync-for-salesforce' ), ucfirst( esc_attr( $status ) ),
+						esc_attr( $op ),
 						esc_attr( $mapping['salesforce_object'] ),
 						esc_attr( $mapping_object['salesforce_id'] ),